telerik/ajax-docs/controls/dateinput/features/receiving-focus.md

 |RadDateInput|DateFormat|DisplayDateFormat|

->note You do not need to set both sets of properties.
+>tip You do not need to set both sets of properties.
 If you only set the properties for formatting a value with focus, the RadInput control uses them even if the control does not have focus.
 >